π HISTORICAL ARCHIVE - October 08, 2025

 β‘ Score: 6.7

-π― Wall clock training time β’ Production inference integration β’ Model improvements
+π― Wall clock training time β’ Abstraction and flexibility β’ Model updates and improvements

 π¬ "Did the difference in wall clock training time take the reduction in cold start time into account?"